arthurbrunborg/InkassoMatcher/README.md

 - pathlib
 - datetime

-They can be installed by writing the following in the Command Prompt (opened through search by clicking Windows-key and typing 'cmd'.
+They can be installed by writing the following in the Command Prompt (opened through search by clicking Windows-key and typing 'cmd').

 ```
 pip install requests pandas tk pathlib datetime
 ```

-If there are any errors try opening Command Prompt by searching for 'cmd' and click open with admin.
+If there are any errors try opening Command Prompt by searching (Windows-key then search for 'cmd') and click open with admin).

 ### Downloading the file